rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

 the aforementioned change to the const-eval machinery.

-But fluke or not, the issue provided excellent motivation to spend some time exploring facets of Rust's const-eval architecture.
+But fluke or not, the issue provided excellent motivation to spend some time exploring facets of Rust's const-eval architecture and the interpreter that underlies it.
 We hope you enjoyed reading this as much as we did writing it.